 Category: ISO-25012/Satisfaction/Trust

-Statement: The solution’s system(s) MUST NOT cause enduring distrust by users.
+Statement: The solution’s system(s) must not cause enduring distrust by users.

 Rationale: Users that trust a service accept to use it, explore features, derive more value from it.
 Users that distrust a service avoid using the system, and if used, only using what they perceive as not yet failing them.